carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 > ## Exercise 2: Adapter files
 > We trimmed our FASTQ files with Nextera adapters,
 > but there are other adapters that are commonly used.
-> What other adapter files came with Trimmomatic?
+> What other adapter files came with Trimmomatic intallation?
 >
 >
 >> ## Solution